How to Deal with Toddler’s Diaper Changing Tantrums?

 7. Keep Narrating Your Actions

 In a very calm and soothing tone, narrate to your baby what exactly you are doing and do so simultaneously.
-Babies love it when you make eye contact; they get the positive feel and know that they are valued and respected.
+Babies love it when you make eye contact; they get a positive feel and know that they are valued and respected.

 8. Keep the Baby Warm